 Present Study Goals

 The first goal of the present study was to identify which mammalian orders (if any) display evidence for evolutionary increases in brain size over time.
 This was assessed using two independent sources of CC data: fossil CCs and ancestral state reconstructions derived from extant mammalian CCs.
 The fossil record is limited in a number of ways, including the error associated with various dating techniques (Ludwig and Renne, 2000) and the possibility that the earliest representative of every fossil taxa has not yet been discovered.
-The fragmented nature of many fossils often make taxonomic placement of these specimens challenging or sometimes entirely inconclusive.
+The fragmentary nature of many fossils often make taxonomic placement of these specimens challenging or sometimes inconclusive.
 Furthermore, taphonomic processes can potentially deform the endocranial cavity of the skull, thus affecting the ultimate CC measurement taken (Holloway, 2008).
 Thus uncertainties in dating and morphological estimates in the fossil record pose some notable sources of error.

 Ancestral state reconstruction in an alternate method that statistically infers the most probable state of a common ancestor shared between two or more species.
 While this method avoids some of the limitations of the fossil record, it possesses several of its own inherent sources of error and assumptions.
 Notably, it inherits errors associated with the estimation of molecular divergence dates and species relationships from the chosen phylogenetic tree.
 Despite this, in the way we employ it here ancestral state reconstruction has the advantage of being derived from precise estimates of CC as they are directly measured from an extant sample of mammalian specimens.
 In our model, we used a Restricted Maximum Likelihood (REML) estimation method that assumes species diverge according to Brownian motion and takes into account branch length.
 Despite these assumptions, it has proven capable of reliably generating reconstructions of biological measurements (e.g. brain size) that can be cross-validated with the fossil record.
 Previous investigations have utilized this method to reconstruct the brain size of Primates (Montgomery et al., 2010; Boddy et al., 2012), Carnivora (Finarelli and Flynn, 2007), Cetacea (Montgomery et al., 2013) and other mammalian taxa (Boddy et al., 2012).
 Here we employ both fossil and ancestral CCs in our analyses under the supposition that concurrence of results between both methods increases the likelihood that any observed relationships between CC and climate are in fact real evolutionary phenomena.